ardalis/ardalis-com-gatsby/src/pages/blog/how-to-hide-the-connection-bar-in-remote-desktop-connection-rdp.md

 templateKey: blog-post
 title: How to Hide the Connection Bar in Remote Desktop Connection (RDP)
 date: 2019-02-03
+description: If you need to get rid of the blue connection bar in an RDP session, for instance so you can do a screen share or recording and not make it obvious you're using RDP, here's how to get rid of it.
 path: /how-to-hide-the-connection-bar-in-remote-desktop-connection-rdp
 featuredpost: false
 featuredimage: /img/hide-connection-bar-in-remote-desktop-rdp.png